Boshra Dastournezhad

 Boshra Dastournezhad (née Boshra Dastournezhad Haghighi; born 1985) is an Iranian model and actress.
 She appeared in the 2006 film Radio Dreams.

 Early life

 Boshra Dastournezhad Haghighi was born in 1985 in Shiraz into a family of Baháʼí faith, as the daughter of Mehran Dastournezhad Haghighi and Fariba Vesali.
 She is the granddaughter of Abdosamad Dastournezhad Haghighi and Parvin Samandari (Agah).
 At age 12, Dastournezhad started modeling for her aunt, Shabnam Dastournezhad Haghighi, a professional painter in Ottawa, which led her towards a career in modeling.

 She studied children's literature and theatre at Baháʼí Institute for Higher Education (also known as BIHE University).

 Career

-Dastournezhad started modeling professionally in Turkey in 2009, and since she has modeled for several local and national campaigns.
+Dastournezhad started modeling professionally in Turkey in 2009.
+Since she has modeled for several local and national campaigns.
 In 2012, her modeling endeavors took her to the United States.
-While in the United States she had several jobs that helped to propel her career.
+While in the United States, she had several jobs that helped to propel her career.